Ceramic Dictionary

 es: MARCO

-1) Frame; is a rigid structure built up to surround and support empty spaces, used in building, ceramics etc, like the frame of a window.
-In pottery it is the outer walls of a mold that form the shape and height needed to completely cover a work with plaster.
+1) Frame is a rigid structure built up to surround and support empty spaces, like the frame of a window, and is used in building, ceramics etc. In pottery it is the outer walls of a mold that form the shape and height needed to completely cover a work with plaster.

-2) Frame is an open border, usually in wood or metal to surround, hold and hang up a flat object like a picture, mirror or tiles against the flat surface of a wall.
+2) Frame is an open border, usually made of wood or metal, which surrounds, holds and hangs up a flat object like a picture, mirror or tiles against the flat surface of a wall.
+On framing tiles there are 4 sections, this is the first: Framing tiles (a) Mounting

 3) Frames for working with clay are in: Mold: 4 Made with bars of wood and Mold: 7 For walls